cacilhas/xkcd-bin/README.md

 ## Note

-If you want a library to build Xkcd into your project, please head to [Rusty Xkcd][] or [xkcd-rs][].
+If you’re looking for a library to build Xkcd into your project, please head to [Rusty Xkcd][] or [xkcd-rs][].